Xinli Zhang, M.D., Ph.D.

 Ph.D., Molecular Pathology, TMMU, China, 1996

 Dr. Xinli Zhang’s research has been primarily focused on identifying functionalities, delineating the underlying molecular mechanisms, and exploring the translational potentials of a novel osteogenic factor Nell-1.
-Human Nell-1 was first cloned from a fetal brain cDNA library in 1996 without any known functions.
-Later its overexpression was first associated with human craniosynostosis (CS), and functionally validated in a Nell-1 overexpression transgenic mouse model in 1999 and 2002, respectively at Dr. Ting’s lab.
-Subsequently, a series of substantial studies on Nell-1’s osteogenic function and the underlying molecular mechanisms were conducted to pave a solid foundation for its translational study, and helped obtain millions of dollars’ research fund from NIH and other funding agents.
-Using FDA-approved BMP2 as the benchmark bone growth factor, Nell-1’s potentials as a novel therapeutic have been sustainably explored and evaluated for various bone and cartilage conditions in animal models from rodent to non-human primate for more than a decade, which helped generate an impressive portfolio of Nell-1 patents for licensing.
+Particularly, using FDA-approved BMP2 as the benchmark bone growth factor, Nell-1’s potentials as a novel therapeutic have been extensively explored and evaluated for various bone and cartilage conditions in animal models from rodent to non-human primate for more than a decade with millions of dollars’ research funding support from NIH and other funding agents, which helped generate an impressive portfolio of Nell-1 patents for licensing.
 Tissue engineering, human adipose tissue-derived stem cells, recombinant human Nell-1 protein production, modification and delivery as well as the functional and mechanistic comparative study of Nell-1 vs BMP2 are all the interests and major parts of Nell-1’s translational research.
 With the identification of Nell-1’s specific cell surface receptor Cntnap4 and the successful generation of Nell-1 and Cntnap4 conditional knockout mouse lines, the continuous exploration and research on Nell-1 at both basic and translational fronts would be expected for more fruitful outcomes in the future.
-Dr. Zhang’s other research areas include skin wound healing, craniofacial anomalies and comparative pathology in general.
+Dr. Zhang’s other research areas and interests include craniofacial anomalies, tumors and comparative pathology in general.

 - American and International Association for Dental Research (AADR/IADR)